meuter/devbox/README.md

         - configure netmask 192.168.56.0/24 (same assumption, adapt otherwise)

 5. reboot the VM
+6. select "devices> install guest additions..." in virtualbox menu to load in the guest addition ISO.
-6. clone the project and run the main install script:
+7. clone the project and run the main install script:
     ```
     git clone --depth=1 https://github.com/meuter/devbox ~/.devbox/
     cd ~/.devbox/install/
     ./install_dev_box.sh
     ```

-   The script will prompt you to select the timezone (for ntp sync), and a little later, it will prompt you to enter and confirm your samba password (to share your home over samba in the guest).
-The install script will then continue until completion without user interaction.
-The VM will reboot automatically at the end.
+   The script will prompt you to enter your password and then proceed with the installation and configuration of all the necessary packages.
+When finished, the VM will reboot automatically at the end.

-7. Start coding 🤓
+8. Start coding 🤓
+9. [optional] if you want to autologin on boot, run the following script:
+    ```
+    cd ~/.devbox/install/
+    ./config_autologin.sh
+    ```

 # Usage